CERES-RUB/academic-skills/05_Citation.md

 -   Separate block quotation (for quotations longer than about three lines - use sparingly):
     According to Boyarin, the category "religion" cannot be applied to Judaism from a Jewish point of view, as he explains:

     > “In fine, it is not the case that Christianity and Judaism are two separate or different religions, but that they are two different kinds of things altogether.
 From the point of view of the church’s category formation, Judaism and Christianity (and Hinduism later on) are examples of the category religion, one a bad example and the other one a very good one, indeed the only prototype; but from a point of view of the rabbis’ categorization, Christianity is a religion while Judaism is not.”
+(Boyarin 2005, 354 f.)

     His criticism of the concept of religion is thus of a fundamental kind.